-Kibana is an open source analytics and visualization platform designed to search, view, and interact with data stored in Elasticsearch indices.
+Kibana is a free and open analytics and visualization platform designed to search, view, and interact with data stored in Elasticsearch indices.
 The use of Kibana is included with your subscription.

 To access Kibana: